 The rower is pretty heavy as well.
 Its net weight (without water in the resistance tank) is 78.9 lbs (35.8).
 However, once assembled, it’s easily moved with or without water in the tank as its front base integrates a set of large transport wheels.

 The rower does not have a folding frame, but you can store it vertically.
-The water can remain in the tank when the machine is in a vertical position.
+This is because the water can remain in the tank when the machine is in a vertical position.

 Seat and other parts